lxc/incus/doc/howto/network_bridge_resolved.md

 (network-bridge-resolved)=
 # How to integrate with `systemd-resolved`

-If the system that runs LXD uses `systemd-resolved` to perform DNS lookups, you should notify `resolved` of the domains that LXD can resolve.
+If the system that runs Incus uses `systemd-resolved` to perform DNS lookups, you should notify `resolved` of the domains that Incus can resolve.
-To do so, add the DNS servers and domains provided by a LXD network bridge to the `resolved` configuration.
+To do so, add the DNS servers and domains provided by a Incus network bridge to the `resolved` configuration.

 ```{note}
 The `dns.mode` option (see {ref}`network-bridge-options`) must be set to `managed` or `dynamic` if you want to use this feature.